zchee/golang-wiki/vgo-user-guide.md

 ### Modules

 Go packages now live in modules.
-Each module is associated with the URL path it may be found at and may include a major version at the end of the module path (but nowhere else).
+Each module is associated with the URL path where it may be found and may include a major version at the end of the module path (but nowhere else).
 Modules may live outside of the `GOPATH`.
 Two example modules are `rsc.io/goversion` and `github.com/kardianos/vtest/v3`.

 Modules are defined by a `go.mod` file that lives in the root of the module.
 Module files may include comments and will look familiar to a go programmer.
 Here is an example `go.mod` file:
 ```